-- Your channel has videos that you did not upload
+- Your hacked youtube channels has videos that you did not upload

-Not being able to sign in to your account is the most obvious sign of a hacked account.
+Not being able to sign in to your account is the most obvious sign of a youtube hacked.
 Hackers may change your password after hacking into your account to block you from accessing it.